jayu/rev-dep/README.md

 👉 Which entry points use a given file?

 👉 Which dependencies does a given file have?

+👉 Do any unused files or node modules exist in the project?

 👉 Do any circular dependencies exist in the project?